 See Valuation of Land Act 1960 for the complete definitions.

-Council's Valuer is also required to make supplementary valuations from time to time for changes to properties resulting from sales in subdivisions, construction or demolition of buildings and splits or consolidation of properties, as well as other changes affecting values.
-These supplementary valuations are applied from when the changes were effected, using the same level of value date of 1st January 2020, following which rates for the year are recalculated and ratepayers advised.
+The Contract Valuer appointed to Council by Valuer-General Victoria is also required to make supplementary valuations from time to time for changes to properties resulting from sales in subdivisions, construction or demolition of buildings and splits or consolidation of properties, as well as other changes affecting values.
+These supplementary valuations are applied from when the changes were effected, using the same level of value date of 1 January 2020, following which rates for the year are recalculated and ratepayers advised.

 Please note that other Authorities may use one or more of these base values for the purposes of a rate or tax levied by that Authority.
 One of these is the State Revenue Office, which levies Land Tax on some properties.

 or by contacting the rates department on 03 5382 9777.
-If the rates department are unable to assist the ratepayer with their query, the rates department may forward the query to the Valuer appointed to undertake the valuation on behalf of the Valuer-General.
+If the rates department are unable to assist the ratepayer with their query, they will forward the query to the Valuer appointed to undertake the valuation on behalf of the Valuer-General Victoria.

 Residential Valuation Objection Form(PDF, 338KB)